giacomoleonzi/Arduino_EmonCMS/README.rst

 _`Emoncms`
 -------------------------

-To pubblish on Emoncms, you just need to do a get query like:
+To publish on Emoncms, you just need to do a get query like:
 ` http://<emoncms_url>/input/post?json={power:200}&apikey=<apikey>`_

 **<emoncms_url>** is the url of the cms of OpenEnergyMonitor (to substitute with emoncms.org in case of cloud use).